dwmkerr/terraform-aws-openshift/README.md

 ```
 $ terraform apply
 var.region
-  Region to deploy the Consul Cluster into
+  Region to deploy the cluster into

   Enter a value: ap-southeast-1